What is hard water?

 The negative effects of hard water come in the form of scale and scum.
 You may be familiar with the telltale signs: white marks around baths and basins often coupled with unsightly white marks on sinks, toilet bowls and shower heads.
 In worst case scenarios, the build up of limescale can create blockages in pipework and lead to the premature failure of water heaters and other appliances.

 Due to its composition, hard water also has difficulty making a lather when combined with soap, resulting in a less than effective wash.
 Clothes can be left grey and dingy, whilst dishes and glasses can appear dull and smeared.
-For a full breakdown of the issues hard water causes, check out our comprehensive guide on hard water problems.

 Your hair can also be affected by hard water, leaving it dull and difficult to manage.
 Find out more about hard water hair and how to treat it, here.